Sakimori/matteo-the-prestige/README.md

 If you would like to add matteo to your server to be able to set up teams and games, you can do so with this link: https://discord.com/api/oauth2/authorize?client_id=789956166796574740&permissions=388160&scope=bot

-If you would like to chat with the devs or join the main community for for bot that can all be found at this discord server: https://discord.gg/ux6Drk8Bp7
+If you would like to chat with the devs or join the main community for the bot that can all be found in this discord: https://discord.gg/ux6Drk8Bp7

 If you have any feedback or think you've found a bug with the bot, the best way to do so is via this form: https://docs.google.com/forms/d/e/1FAIpQLSc63J2irST7bI-USu8Xd_yv16UwWtVnipfAU0r-1b46ME-UuA/viewform